Beyond Healing

 Those areas of resolution can provide - in many cases - temporary relief.
 The wound often persists, requiring further healing.
 More layers appear.
 More material surfaces.
 The process continues.

-Healing becomes an endless process of excavating the Self - and despite its noble intentions - inevitably becomes one that supports a self critical perspective.
+Healing becomes an endless process of excavating the Self - and despite its noble intentions - inevitably becomes one that supports a self-critical perspective.

 This is because the Self is viewed through a lens of what needs fixing (remedying).